Beaudidly/Beaudidly.github.io/MemTestFeasibility.md

 - Testing the effectiveness of these chips could help optimize efficiency of not just cube satellites, but Deep Space manned missions in the future.

 ### Can this be done on Earth?
 Difficult to simulate the wide array of different radiation and ion particles in a laboratory environment.
 Radiation that can be found in orbit around earth ranges from Galactic Cosmic Rays, Trapped electrons, protons, and various heavy ions.
-Testing and performing this research in orbit would allow for proper environment testing, and give data as to the flight readyness of a technology.
+Testing and performing this research in orbit would allow for proper environment testing, and give data as to the flight readiness of a technology.

 ### Other groups doing this
 - Ångström Aerospace Corporation, Uppsala, Sweden